The Other Brontë Sister

 As with the Spectator review (and to a slightly lesser extent, Kingsley’s), Sharpe’s made the common argument that The Tenant of Wildfell Hall was at once well written but entirely unsuitable to be read.
 In fact, it was the quality of the prose, it argued, that made the novel so seductive and pernicious: ‘like the fatal melody of the Syren’s song, its very perfections render it more dangerous, and therefore more carefully to be avoided’.
 Similar sentiments were expressed across the Atlantic.
 Edwin Percy Whipple in the North American Review, for example, decried ‘the brutal element of human nature’ that was ‘given prominence’ in The Tenant of Wildfell Hall and Wuthering Heights, although noting that Anne’s novel was ‘less unpleasant’ than Emily’s, ascribing both to the same author, which he took to be male.

-And so it went on, while the novel continued to sell, Anne’s publisher Thomas Newby (who had also published Agnes Grey and Wuthering Heights), launching a second edition less than two months after the first.
+And so it went on, while the novel continued to sell, Anne’s publisher Thomas Newby (who had also published Agnes Grey and Wuthering Heights), launched a second edition less than two months after the first.
 To this, Anne added a preface addressing her critics, as Dickens had done in the 1841 edition of Oliver Twist.
 And like Dickens, her argument was one of social realism:

 My object in writing the following pages was not simply to amuse the Reader; neither was it to gratify my own taste, nor yet to ingratiate myself with the Press and the Public: I wished to tell the truth, for truth always conveys its own moral to those who are able to receive it … Let it not be imagined, however, that I consider myself competent to reform the errors and abuses of society, but only that I would fain contribute my humble quota towards so good an aim; and if I can gain the public ear at all, I would rather whisper a few wholesome truths therein than much soft nonsense.